Cricket Australia loses major sponsor over players' 'conspiracy' to cheat

 “These recent events are so inconsistent with our values that we are left with no option but to terminate our ongoing partnership with Cricket Australia.”

-Australian media have reported that the Magellan sponsorship was worth A$17-20 million.
+“Weet-Bix ambassadors represent our brand values of trust and integrity, and they speak to everything that is good about being Australian,” said Sanitarium executive general manager Todd Saunders.

-Sports apparel maker ASICS Corp meanwhile canceled sponsorship deals with vice-captain Warner and Bancroft, effective immediately, because of the incident.
+“Based on the ball tampering incident and the findings of Cricket Australia’s investigation, we are unable to continue our relationship with Steve Smith,” Saunders added.

-“The decisions and actions taken by David Warner and Cameron Bancroft are not something that ASICS tolerates and are contrary to the values the company stands for,” the ASICS statement said.
+Sports apparel maker ASICS Corp canceled sponsorship deals with both vice-captain Warner and Bancroft, describing their actions as “not something that ASICS tolerates and are contrary to the values the company stands for”.

 For Warner, ASICS was the second sponsor in two days to abandon him.
 Electronics maker LG had already said it would not be giving the 31-year-old a new sponsorship deal.